JunanPan/Raft-Protocol-in-distributed-system/README.md

-# RAFT PROTOCOL IMPLEMENTED BY GO
+# A Raft protocol implemented by Go.

 ## Starter Code